zeplaz/razerz_backup/readME.md

 ## Folders

 ### test_rezultz_et_backupz
-images of tests outpus,
+images of tests outpus, some binarybackups and other  old code.

-### SUBFOLDERS::test_rezultz
-#### binary_backupz
-example binaries backups as well.
-#### oldcode_backupz
-reivsion control backup of iterations..

-#-----------------------------------------------------------------------------#

 ### lib_othr
-just bits of files, and examples and notes
+just bits of files, and examples and notes build tools examples

-### build_stuff
-likely will be moved, scatchspace for autotools. and cmake etc.

 ### source
-containes the source code for various moduals and programs, and tests in building up engine.
+contains the source code for the pars,.. in them various modules, programs, and tests in building up engine.

-## SUBFOLDERS::source

-### basez folder
-files and libraries, both internal and 3rd party. (see readme) used across diffrent moduals/commponets etc programs

-### animation folder
-building up a test of riged models... under devlopment no tests thus far

-### phyziz folder
-future physics commoentz...

-### text_render
-two text rendeing methods, overlay(using KTX and a more complex for gui using freetype2)

-### shaderglsl folder
-some examples and unspifed shaders

-### Ship_testz folder
-first tests in opengl, buffers, test of baisc lighting{kinda broken}, shaders and static model loader, obj files.  (current build has an  unstable fragment shader deadly loop!. plus alot of the files nessary where moved to the "basez" folder to test animation as i did not want lots of duplicates.. however you can move then back {into root or add basez/ to the include paths}and should compile fine. through i am modifying them currently one they are more stable will unify....

 #### Current complie line:
 (these are not always update check local Readme)

 ##### strongly recommend  you USE GNU G++ version 9.2.1
 {clang should work with the makefiles.. see makefiles.note}